 The Adjoining Projects share a history of ownership similar to that of the Lost Creek Project because over the years they were operated by many of the same companies which maintained large property holdings in the vicinity.
 The Adjoining Projects have been acquired by URE since 2006 through the location of federal unpatented lode mining claims, purchase agreements made with individuals and companies, and through leases with the state of Wyoming.
-Additions which resulted in the formation of LC East and LC West were made through an asset exchange with Uranium One Americas, Inc. (11) in 2012 and by staking of additional mining claims, purchase agreements made with individuals and companies, and through leases with the state of Wyoming.
-Additions which resulted in the formation of LC East and LC west were made through an asset exchange with Uranium One Americas, Inc. (11) in 2012 and by staking of additional mining claims in 2011 and 2012, and 2014.
+Additions which resulted in the formation of LC East and LC West were made through an asset exchange with Uranium One Americas, Inc. (U1) in 2012 and by staking of additional mining claims in 2011 and 2012, and 2014.
 The individual Projects originally were stand-alone exploration projects, but expanded over time such that now, along with the Lost Creek Project, they collectively represent a largely contiguous land position known as the Property.